 - Tutor (2013-15) – Project Management and Ethics in Computer Science (3rd year, Agile Scrum)

 In 2013 I completed my PhD in distributed auction algorithms for task allocation in multi-robot and autonomous systems (you can download the final version here).
-At UNSW I am a member of the Artificial Intelligence Research Group.
+At UNSW I was a member of the Artificial Intelligence Research Group.

 Previously, I completed my Bachelors and Honours degrees at Massey University, Auckland, New Zealand where I was a member of the Complex Systems and Simulations Research Group within the Institute of Information and Mathematical Sciences.
 My research at honours and undergraduate levels focused on agent based vehicle traffic simulation and congestion modeling.